zhengying-liu/autodl-contrib/README.md

 ### File Format
 Under file format, each example is an independent file (this is usually the case for large examples such as videos) and all labels are contained in another file.

-More details and [an example dataset](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format/monkeys) in file format can be found in the sub-directory [`file_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format).
+More details and [2 example datasets](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format/monkeys) in file format can be found in the sub-directory [`file_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format).

 ### TFRecord Format
 TFRecord format is the final format we'll actually use in this AutoDL challenge (so when you provide your data under matrix format or file format, thereafter we'll do the conversion job to have a dataset in TFRecord format).
 Data from all domains will be uniformly formatted to TFRecords following [SequenceExample](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/example/example.proto#L92) proto (see [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview)).